denliehoo/broccoli-and-co/README.md

 ## Overview

 This is a simple single-page web application for Broccoli & Co., an upcoming online service company.
-The application allows users to request an invitation by entering their Full Name, Email, and Confirm Email.
+The application allows users to request an invitation by entering their Full name, Email, and Confirm email.

 ## Features